oluyalireuben/RecyclerViewMasterclass/README.md

 To get started with RecyclerView, follow these steps:

 1. Clone or download this repository.
-2. Run the app on your Android device.
+2. Run the app on your Android device.📱